History of Leeds United F.C.: 1998–2002 David O'Leary: living the dream

-The 2000–01 season saw Leeds enjoy a spectacular run in the Champions League, playing the likes of Barcelona, Real Madrid, Lazio and A.C.
-Milan.
-They eventually lost in the semifinals to València.
+The 2000–01 season saw Leeds enjoy a spectacular run in the Champions League, playing the likes of Barcelona, Real Madrid, Lazio and AC Milan.
+They eventually lost in the semifinals to Valencia.
 Leeds could only finish in 4th place in the league, narrowly missing on qualification for the Champions League.

 The 2001–02 season saw continued investment; Robbie Fowler and Seth Johnson signed for a combined fee of around £20 million.
 Leeds began the season brightly, losing just two of their opening 21 matches, and they topped the table on New Year's Day 2002.
 However, they then failed to win a league match for two months, a run which included a dismal 4–0 home defeat to Liverpool, and were knocked out of the FA Cup by Second Division Cardiff City.
 Leeds ultimately finished 5th, thus missing out on qualification for the UEFA Champions League.
 O'Leary was sacked at the end of the season; the reasons given were that despite heavy investment in the squad, Leeds had failed to qualify for the Champions League for two consecutive seasons, and there were also reports that O'Leary had lost the confidence of some of the players.
 In four seasons as manager, O'Leary had guided Leeds to four consecutive top five finishes and two European semi-finals.

 Although the general public were unaware, chairman Peter Ridsdale had taken out large loans against the prospect of gate receipts from Champions League games.
 As Leeds had failed to qualify for the competition, there was simply not enough money coming in to repay the debt.
 The first indication that the club was in financial trouble was the sale of Rio Ferdinand to Manchester United for £30 million, a world record for a defender.
 O'Leary and Ridsdale publicly fell out over the sale.